ShashaHan-collab/DynamicVaccineAllocationMod/README.md

 For an example run of the optimal allocation over the full period, please see "opt_approx_alloc.py", which uses a dummy intermediate dataset "test input opt approxmation.csv".
 For an example run of the uniform allocation, please see "base_unif_alloc.R", which uses a dummy parameter dataset "test input parameter.csv".
 For an example run of the optimal allocation using myopic strategies, please see "opt_myopic_alloc.R", which generates intermediate dataset "test input opt approxmation.csv".

 # Overall model
 This model optimizes the daily allocation of COVID-19 vaccines to different age groups.
 The SARS-CoV-2 transmission dynamics are modelled using an using an age-structured compartmental model.
-A two-step optimization strategy was explored in the optimization.
+A two-step optimization strategy was explored.

 # Prerequesites
 ## Prerequesite softwares